mobile app bar

 Nov 9, 2024; Avondale, Arizona, USA; NASCAR Cup Series driver Kyle Larson (5) during qualifying for the Championship race at Phoenix Raceway.
 Mandatory Credit: Mark J. Rebilas-Imagn Images

-For instance, during the 2024 Cup season, eight drivers logged multiple fastest laps.
-Had this rule been in effect last year, Kyle Larson would have won the Cup Series regular-season championship, adding five more playoff points to his tally, all accrued during the regular season.
-Larson, who recorded the highest number of fastest laps at five, would have seen a big advantage from this change.
+For instance, during the 2024 Cup season, eight drivers logged multiple fastest laps in the season.
+Kyle Larson would have won the Cup Series regular-season championship with five more playoff points to his tally if this rule was in place last year.
+Larson had recorded five fastest laps last season, the highest by a driver.

-Moreover, Bell’s teammate, Denny Hamlin, along with Shane van Gisbergen, would have also benefited from this rule change, each adding three extra points to their 2024 tally.
-Brad Keselowski, Ty Gibbs, and Bubba Wallace would have accrued two additional points each for recording the fastest laps in two respective races.
+Bell’s teammate, Denny Hamlin, along with Shane van Gisbergen, would have also benefited from this rule change, each adding three extra points to their 2024 tally.
+Brad Keselowski, Ty Gibbs, and Bubba Wallace would have accrued two additional points each for recording the fastest laps in two races.

 Post Edited By:Srijan Mandal